ThibaudA/linkstreamprediction/README.md

 sorensenIndex
 weightedSorensenIndex
 benchMarkReduxNbLinks<int:k>
-benchMarkReduxTimeInter<int:k>"
+benchMarkReduxTimeInter<float:k>"
 ```

-parameters: (int),(int)
+parameters: <float>,<float>

 ## Output:

 By default the algorithm output the prediction quality and the metric combination used by during the prediction by classes.
-The list of predicted links can be extracted via the "Extract" option (see below)
+The list of predicted activities can be extracted via the "Extract" option (see below)

 ## Other settings:

 * Prediction extraction (In configuration file : [Option] = Extract \<directory\>)
 * Number of step during random exploration (Variables: RENbstep and REPNbstep)
 * Max number of step during gradient descent (Variables: GDMaxstep and GDPMaxstep)
-* Fine tuning of gradient descent (derstep, sizelinexptep and numlinexptep )
+* Fine tuning of gradient descent (Variables: derstep, sizelinexptep and numlinexptep )
 * One step prediction using the the parameters indicated in the configuration file for each metric (In config file : [Option] = Onepred)